kickassitus/DynamicLandscape/README.md

-## Current Version - 0.1.0-alpha
+## Current Version - 0.1.0

-# IMPORTANT - This project is coming soon.

-# DynamicLandscapeMaterial
+# bkincz's Landscape Material
-DynamicLandscapeMaterial (DLM) is a project with the intention of creating a multi-method approach to texturing landscapes within UE4.
+bkincz's Landscape Material (bLM) is a project with the intention of creating a multi-method approach to texturing landscapes within UE4.

 # Description
-DLM was created for the sole purpose of providing users with a multi method texturing tool for landscapes in UE4.
-This means users can decide between hand-painting, auto slope/height, splatmap or weighted texture methods within one master material.
+bLM was created for the sole purpose of providing users with a multi method texturing tool for landscapes in UE4.
+This means users can decide between hand-painting, splatmap or weighted texture methods.

-This material was creating using methods provided by a lot of people from various places around the internet including Epic Games, Unreal Forums and random Tutorial blogs.
+This material was creating using methods provided by a lot of people from various places around the internet including Epic Games, Unreal Forums, YouTube and random Tutorial blogs.
 Every technique used here can be found online somewhere with a bit of dedicated googling.
 This is why it is free!

 ## Current Features

-Texturing:
+Included Material Functions:
+- Distance Based Tessellation
+- Distance Based Displacement
+- Distance Fade
+- Macro Variation
+- Slope Based Alpha
+- Standard Texture Layer
+- Tri-Planar Texture Layer

+Master Material Features:
-- 4-8 Active Layers
+- 5+ Active Layers
 - Standard Macro Variation
 - Distance Based Tessellation
-- Distance Based Parallax Occlusion Mapping
 - Distance Based Detail Mapping
 - Tri-Planar Texturing
-- Splatmap Support
+- Multi Splatmap Support (Support for 2+ Splatmaps for extra detail)
 - Global Normal Support
 - Height based Texture Blending
+- Auto Slope based Texturing

 ## Future/Intended Features:

-Texturing:
-- Multi Splatmap Support
-- Biome Texturing
-- Auto Slope/Height based Texturing

-Grass Tool:
++ Grass Tool:
   - Splat/Noise Map based Grass Variation/Grouping

++ Standard Optimizations

 # Installation
-Simply move the 'DynamicLandscape' folder into your 'Content' folder within your project.
+Simply move the 'bkinczLandscape' folder into your 'Content' folder within your project.
-Example: 'C:/../../ProjectName/Content/DynamicLandscape'
+Example: 'C:/../../ProjectName/Content/bkinczLandscape'

 # How to Use
-When importing/creating a new landscape, simply select 'M_DLM_Inst' as your landscape material.
+When importing/creating a new landscape, simply select 'M_bLM_Inst' as your landscape material.

 ## Tutorials
 Tutorials will be coming soon!